gdv/foundationsCS/docs/2019-project.md

 #### The following part of the exercise must be done only by groups with three people

-1. Find the country with highest rate of irregular repayment interval.
+1. Find the country with the highest rate of irregular repayment interval.
-1. Find the country with highest fraction of loaned amount with irregular repayment interval.
+1. Find the country with the highest fraction of loaned amount with irregular repayment interval.
 1. For each lender, estimate the total amount of money lent.
 For each loan that has more than one lender, you must assume that all lenders contributed the same amount.